dmhuehol/EnvAn-WN-Phase-2/README.md

 rangebardemo: Demonstration of the “stacked” and “patch" methods to make ranged bar charts.
 Renamed from “rangebartest” in 9/3/17 push.
 Tags: external, utilities, renamed

-RHvZ: Current version (11/27/17) of MATLAB function to generate a figure with relative humidity vs height.
+RHvZ: Current version (11/30/17) of MATLAB function to generate a figure with relative humidity vs height.
+Updated 11/30/17 with aesthetic changes.
 Tags: sounding

 rhumplot: Current version (9/1/17) of MATLAB function to generate a figure with charts of relative humidity vs pressure and relative humidity vs height from input sounding number and sounding data structure.
 Additionally, makes a guess at cloud base height.
 Tags: plotting toolbox, sounding, clouds